-In my early years as a home educator I liked to have detailed homeschool plans and colour coded timetables.
+In my early years as a home educator I liked to do my homeschool planning with lots of details and colour coded timetables.
 But after a few months, I’d be back at the computer revising my plans.
 I felt I’d failed.
-However as each year closed and I looked back at what I had actually done I realised that I had made progress.
+However as each year closed, and I looked back at what I had actually done, I realised that I had made progress.
 Probably not as much as I had hoped but still – it was progress.
 I never gave up planning just because I didn’t achieve everything I had hoped, instead I became a more realistic planner.
 I looked at the rhythm of my homeschool and as I understood my students needs and myself as a teacher I worked with what I knew.

 Some of us are natural planners and some of us are brilliant at the spontaneous.
 For me the plans weren’t the issue, it was my stamina to stay focused and motivated.
 And one of my downfalls in planning is that I never planned for the spontaneous.
 My plans were always hopeful that every day would be an interruption free good day and since those kind of days were the exception rather than the rule my optimism became my downfall.

 There is a knack to homeschool planning and in some ways it’s very much like putting a puzzle together.
 Here are a few tips that I have learnt that make planning realistic but comprehensive:

 - Look at curriculum planning as a whole.
 Let all your subjects meld.
 Tie in your literature studies with all your subject.